Ayoub-Elhatab/Ayoub-Elhatab/README.md

 ## Hi there, I'm Ayoub

-I am Ayoub, a backend developer using Java Spring Boot.
+A backend developer using Java and Spring Boot.
 Currently learning React.

 you can find me on : [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/ayoub-elhatab)